nihirash/moon-rabbit-zx/README.md

 ## Usage

+Configure your wifi connection using [Network Manager 2.0 or later](https://github.com/nihirash/netman-zx)(binary release can be downloaded from [releases section](https://github.com/nihirash/netman-zx/releases)).

+MB03+ should configure WiFi connection with buildin in BIOS utility.

 Put on SD-card `moonr.bas`, `moon.bin` and `data/` directory to same level.

 Make sure that you have preconnected ESP-module to wifi.
 Execute `moonr.bas` and enjoy.